College-Kings/College-Kings/.github/ISSUE_TEMPLATE/college_kings_1_report.md

 ---
-name: Bug report
+name: College Kings 1 Report
-about: Create a report to help us improve
+about: Create a report for the College Kings 1 platform
-title: ''
+title: '[CK2] '
-labels: bug
+labels: 'platform: CK1'

 ---